Equal Pay Act of 1963: Further legislation

 The EPA did not originally cover executives, administrators, outside salespeople, and professionals, but the Education Amendments of 1972 amended the EPA so that it does.

 In 2005, Senator Hillary Clinton introduced the "Paycheck Fairness Act," which proposed to amend the EPA’s fourth affirmative defense to permit only bona fide factors other than sex that are job-related or serve a legitimate business interest.
 Representative Rosa DeLauro first introduced an identical bill in the House of Representatives on the same day.

 In 2007, the Supreme Court restricted the applicable statute of limitations for equal pay claims in Ledbetter v.
 Goodyear.
-On January 29, 2009, President Barack Obama signed into law the Lilly Ledbetter Fair Pay Act, which overturned the Court's holding in this case.
+On January 29, 2009, President Barack Obama signed into law the Lilly Ledbetter Fair Pay Act, in response to the Court's holding in this case.
 This bill, providing that each gender-unequal paycheck is a new violation of the law, was the first bill signed by President Obama.

+Public awareness efforts

+In a renowned effort to promote public awareness of the EPA, Yvonne Craig, reprising her role as Batgirl, would in 1973 appear in televised a public service announcement seeking to educate the general public about the law.
+In the psa, which was sponsored by the U.S. Department of Labor Wage and Hour Division, Batgirl demanded Batman that he finally give her equal pay, as required by the Equal Pay Act and like he pays Robin, in order to rescue Batman and Robin as they were tied up and strapped to a bomb, and further noted the rights guaranteed by the law.